manwar/theweeklychallenge/content/blog/perl-weekly-challenge-013.md

     2019/11/29
     2019/12/27

+## Task 2: Mutually recursive methods
 ***

-### Challenge #2

-> Write a script to demonstrate **Mutually Recursive** methods.
+Write a script to demonstrate **Mutually Recursive** methods.
 Two methods are mutually recursive if the first method calls the second and the second calls first in turn.
 Using the mutually recursive methods, generate [Hofstadter Female and Male sequences](https://en.wikipedia.org/wiki/Hofstadter_sequence#Hofstadter_Female_and_Male_sequences).

      F ( 0 ) = 1   ;   M ( 0 ) = 0
      F ( n ) = n − M ( F ( n − 1 ) ) , n > 0
      M ( n ) = n − F ( M ( n − 1 ) ) , n > 0.

+## Task 3: Words API
 ***

-### Challenge #3

-> Find the details of a given word using the [Words API](https://www.wordsapi.com/docs/).
+Find the details of a given word using the [Words API](https://www.wordsapi.com/docs/).
 The API challenge is **optional** but would love to see your solution.

 ***
 Last date to submit the solution **6 pm (UK Time) Sunday 23rd June 2019**.